Advertiser Disclosure

 One of the ways to access some of the best airport lounges in the world is by flying first class.
 First class airport lounges are typically even more luxurious than business class airport lounges.

 First class lounges have unique amenities, including spas, private restaurant dining areas serving haute cuisine, cigar lounges, and even gyms.
-These lounges are usually much more private compared to business class lounges, which can get quite crowded at times.
+These lounges are usually much more private than business class lounges, which can get quite crowded.

 What Makes a Great First Class Airport Lounge?